AlphaTeamBI/redis-container/README.md

 To build a Redis image, choose either the CentOS or RHEL based image:
 *  **RHEL based image**

-    We chose to create RHEL image for example so we will create the image from the matching DockerFile: Dockerfile.rhel9.
+    We chose to create RHEL image for example, so we will use the Dockerfile.rhel9 for image creation.

     First enter the folder of redis version you want to use: